MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 1. Before running the program, ensure that the target profile is set to **Unrestricted**.
 Select **View -> Command Palette**, search for QIR, select **Q#: Set the Azure Quantum QIR target profile**, and then select **Q#: unrestricted**.

     > [!NOTE]
-    > If the target profile isn't set to **Unrestricted**, you will get an error when you run the program.
+    > If the target profile isn't set to **Unrestricted**, you get an error when you run the program.

 1. To run the program, select **Run Q# File** from the play icon drop-down in the top-right, select **Run** from the list of commands preceding the `Main` operation, or press **Ctrl+F5**.
 The program runs the `Main` operation on the default simulator.
 1. Your output appears in the debug console.